secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

             * Fulfilled when a certain amount of time has passed without the testator checking in.

-        * Second-level DMS time-lock
+        * Beneficiary time-lock

-            * Fulfilled when a certain amount of time has passed without a specified set of other beneficiaries accessing the secret, and the testator checking in.
+            * Fulfilled when a certain amount of time has passed without a specified set of other beneficiaries accessing the secret, or checking in themselves (depending on how the keepalive mechanism is registered).

             * TODO: what would this look like?